 Output Followed by Null Control Character: Adds a one-byte NULL character to the end of the serial string.
 Needed by systems that use the NULL character to signify the end of the string.
-See following section.
+See following section for more information.